dannystirl/destiny/README.md

 - Organizes similar items together and then sorts those items
 - Removes enhanced perks to fix **DIM** wishlist issues.

-The script can be run using `./run`, and takes item input from [this](https://raw.githubusercontent.com/dannystirl/destiny/master/input/CompleteDestinyWishLIst.txt) text file.
+The script can be run using `./run`, and takes item input from [this](https://raw.githubusercontent.com/dannystirl/destiny/master/input/CompleteDestinyWishLIst.txt) text file, as well as a variety of community suggestions.
 Once completed, your **DIM** wishlist should be set to [this link](https://raw.githubusercontent.com/dannystirl/destiny/master/output/WishListScripted.txt) in your [**DIM** settings](https://app.destinyitemmanager.com/settings).

 If you'd like to add your own items to the wishlist, formatting for **DIM** wishlists can be found [here](https://github.com/DestinyItemManager/DIM/wiki/Wish-Lists).
 Alternatively, you can use the [Little Light](https://wishlists.littlelight.club/#/) wishlist generator and paste the results into the [CustomDestinyWishlist.txt](https://wishlists.littlelight.club/#/) file.